 Two inspiring students, Joanna Tao and Sungyeon Kwon, have been chosen to participate in the 9th University Scholars Leadership Symposium (USLS) as YRE representatives.
 The event is a week-long leadership development training programme which will bring together 1,000 of the most promising leaders in the world.
 As stated on the USLS website, "the Programme has been designed for young persons who are committed to making this world a much better place for the human race".
 The symposium will be held at the UN Conference Centre in Bangkok, Thailand from 1-7 August 2018.

-Apart from being regular participants of the training programme, Joanna and Sungyeon will be working as Young Reporters.
+As well as being regular participants in the training programme, Joanna and Sungyeon will also be working as Young Reporters.
 During the event, the two of them will be creating posts for the YRE social media platforms: Facebook, Instagram and Twitter, using the hashtags #YRE_INT, #FEE, and #YouthLeaders.
 After the event, they will also create more in-depth articles and videos about certain topics that caught their attention during the seven days.
 Their work will be presented on the YRE Exposure page from the 14th of August.

 Below you can read more about the two participants, including their experience with YRE and their expectations to the event.